eugeneford/collit/README.md

   (eg. parsers, converters, transformers, manipulation etc.).

 Library is written completely in ES6, can be used in Node.js or directly in Browser.
-It is well-documented and completely covered* with test specs.
+It is well-documented and completely covered with test specs (excluding webpack bundling definitions and expressions).

 If want to add some features or to suggest any idea, feel free — contributions are always welcome.

-<span style="color:grey">\* Excluding webpack bundling definitions and expressions.</span>

 ## What Included
 There are several modules available in Collit so far: